twknab/learning_lamp/06-deployment/01-deployment.md

 Now, when you click this connection, you will be attached to MySQL running on your EC2 instance, which means you can easily create or copy tables for your deployed application!

 Next we will setup Git so we can keep track of our work, and deploy it easily to our EC2 instance.

+### Open your ERD and Forward Engineer:

+Open your Database ERD file (Or SQL file) and **Forward Engineer** it, being sure to *select your AWS connection as your output, **NOT** your MAMP connection*.
+When you then refresh your AWS schemas, you'll see your DB!